HungryHowies/Grafana-setup-with-Zitadel/README.md

 # Grafana Setup

-This step documentation is a basic installation/configurations for Grafana.
-It will show the configuration needed for a OIDC connection.
+This step documentation is a basic installation/configuration for Grafana.
+It will show the configuration needed for an OIDC connection.

 ## Prerequisite:
 * Ubuntu-22.0.4